 all over the place, singing along and knee deep back in 1982!
 Are there

-certain NBZ songs that still have this stop-what-you're-doing effect on you also, perhaps?
-"Its hard to say as I'm in the band, but now we have the original line-up back together the live set is really electric and full of energy."
+certain NBZ songs that still have this stop-what-you-are-doing effect on you also, perhaps?
+It is hard to say as I am in the band, but now we have the original line-up back together the live set is really electric and full of energy.

-Sadly, Third Degree didn't bring the results that everybody wanted from
+Sadly, Third Degree did not bring the results that everybody wanted from

 I actually saw The Truth play at The 100 Club in London one hot and